ellemouton/website/content/drafts/taproot-prelims.md

 Now, what if you instead wanted to use an n-of-n aggregate MuSig2 public key?
 Turns out that this will look _exactly_ the same on-chain as for the single key case explained above!
-All that changes is the steps that you and your fellow signers need to take to setup the aggregate public key and then to calculate the final signature.
+All that changes is the steps that you and your fellow signers need to take to set up the aggregate public key and then to calculate the final signature.
 But once all that is complete, what ends up on-chain looks no different.

 ![](/taprootPrelims/musig-output.png#center)